princomp/princomp.github.io/source/docs/programming_and_computer_usage/complexity.md

 #### Linear search algorithm

-The [linear search algorithm](https://princomp.github.io/lectures/data/search#finding-a-particular-value) look for a particular value in an array by inspecting the values one after the other:
+The [linear search algorithm](./lectures/data/search#finding-a-particular-value) looks for a particular value in an array by inspecting the values one after the other:

 ```{download="./code/projects/LinearSearch.zip"}
 !include`snippetStart="// Example value",snippetEnd="// We can optimize this algorithm"` code/projects/LinearSearch/LinearSearch/Program.cs